 Large pads of drawing paper

 Colorful construction paper

-There are many craft supply kits that include all of the above, plus much more, for hours of open-ended fun.
+There are many craft kits that include all of these supplies, plus much more, for hours of open-ended fun.

 Elementary age: These children are typically at their peak of love for all things crafts related.
 This is the best age for project-specific arts and crafts kits because most elementary-age youngsters are able to follow simple kit directions on their own, and there is a huge array of crafts kits designed for kids ages 6 through 11.
 Many kids in this age group especially enjoy beading, loom weaving, paper crafts, woodcrafts, painting, and simple model-making kits.